-Scholarships administered by the WHA Scholarship Committee are capped at $1,000 per scholarship recipient.
-Previous winners who were awarded less than the $1000 can apply again.
-This $1,000 cap includes all scholarships administered by WHA, including 2-year, 4-year and all memorial scholarships.
+Scholarships administered by the WHA Scholarship Committee are capped at $2,000 per scholarship recipient and are a one-time award.
+This includes all scholarships administered by WHA, including 2-year, 4-year and all memorial scholarships.

 Scholarship judges will be strictly evaluating candidates’ ability to follow the application guidelines, especially word count limits.

 The District 4 Holstein Association is offering a $1500 calf grant awarded to an individual in the district (counties including Clark, Lincoln, Marathon, Portage, Taylor or Wood counties).
 The grant is awarded through the Tiffany Langteau Memorial.

 This scholarship, established in memory of John and Isabelle Ames of Ames-Way Holsteins in Darien, Wisconsin, is a $750 award, to be released to the recipient upon proof of registration for classes for the upcoming semester.
 Mr. and Mrs. Ames were avid supporters of education.
 All nine of their children received a college degree, which was a source of pride for them.
 Preference will be given to applicants who demonstrate a commitment toward completion of a degree.